With age, certain chronic and long-term diseases become more and more common.

 Especially if your family has a history of health problems like diabetes, high blood pressure, or heart problems, you can be at higher risk than others.

 Here are some of the leading diseases in the elderly and their warning signs.

-Especially if your elderly senior is experiencing tightness of chest, is suffering from extremely high blood pressure or has irregular pulse, it is important to monitor heart health daily to ensure that your parents aren’t at risk of serious heart problems.
+Especially if your elderly senior is experiencing tightness of the chest, is suffering from extremely high blood pressure, or has an irregular pulse, it is important to monitor heart health daily to ensure that your parents aren’t at risk of serious heart problems.

 5. Diabetes.
 The most common form of diabetes found in senior adults is type two diabetes.
-Unfortunately, this form of diabetes can lead to a weaker immune system and increases risk for stroke, heart disease and overall circulatory problems.
-Additionally, recovery of wounds and injuries will take longer to recover and respiratory infections like pneumonia are more likely and more severe.
+Unfortunately, this form of diabetes can lead to a weaker immune system and increases the risk for stroke, heart disease, and overall circulatory problems.
+Additionally, recovery of wounds and injuries will take longer to recover, and respiratory infections like pneumonia are more likely and more severe.
 Make sure to talk to your doctor about managing blood glucose levels.